-Off the upper hallway, leads down into the second bathroom (bathroom one on the ground floor) and a further single bedroom.
+Off the upper hallway, leads down into the second bathroom (bathroom one on the ground floor) and a further single bedroom with double bed.

 Outdoors, the property sits in an enclosed south-facing private garden, with a patio to the rear and an upper level seating area offering vast views across the fields and a fire pit for some atmospheric star-gazing.
 This extends into wider woodland and parkland with designated walks in the immediate area.
 For those who prefer life on two wheels, there are private hardcore tracks which cyclists can use on the estate, as well as routes all the way down to the coast.

 Shooting, fishing, sporting and other outdoor activities offer endless possibilities, along with catering, picnic lunches, special events and celebrations.
 A private tour of the wider Estate, including four-wheel drive tours, can also be arranged directly with the owner.

 Access into inner hall with hanging space, utility area with belfast sink and storage.

 Bathroom one sits just off the main access hall with large shower with rainforest head, heated towel rail, basin and Victorian style WC.
 Underfloor heating.

 Open plan kitchen, sitting and dining room (underfloor heating in the kitchen and dining room) comprising: